 Here are three concrete, research and experience backed strategies you can use to keep your resolutions – unlike most people.
 And if you’ve already faltered, don’t worry – you can still use these strategies and get right back on track

-If you’re serious about making a change, then don’t just set a resolution because it sounds good (“I’m going to run a marathon this year” or “I’m going to visit every continent”).
+If you’re serious about making a change, then don’t just set a resolution because it sounds good – or because you think it will impress other people.

-Don’t set a goal that you know in the back of your mind you won’t reach – or you’ll sabotage yourself from the start.
+If you instead set a goal that you know in the back of your mind you won’t reach then you’re just sabotaging yourself from the start.

 - For more, check out these 7 Keys For Setting Realistic Goals

 One of the biggest reasons resolutions fail is because people never get started.

 We come up with plans, and get motivated and pumped up to work on our resolutions – and then decide we’ll start “tomorrow.”